Making unsolicited phone calls while hiding behind withheld numbers got banned. It follows new laws on nuisance callers in the United Kingdom.

 The Telephone Preference Service is a free opt out facility.
 It empowers you to record your preference on the official register.
 That means you do not receive unsolicited sales or marketing calls.

 It is illegal for a UK firm to make a telephone call to any individual if they have indicated they do not want sales calls.
 But, registering with the Telephone Preference Service is one of the best ways to ensure you stop receive marketing calls.

 The service should become fully functional, and nuisance calls should stop, within one month of registration.

-SilentCall-Gard is a free service.
+SilentCall-Gard is a silent call blocker and a free service.
 It helps stop or reduce the number of silent, abandoned, and recorded message calls you receive.
 In fact, silent calls can get generated by automated telecommunication equipment in call centers.

 By registering with the SilentCall-Gard service, its database of UK companies clarifies that you do not wish to get called.
 One downside to the free service is that you must renew your details every 12 months.

 Articles about Workplace and Benefits: Hot off the press workplace news articles from A to Z.

 Phone Call Charges: A list of call rates for phoning telephone numbers in the United Kingdom.

 Reporting Suspicious Internet Activity: How to avoid scams and report suspicious online activity.